KillianMcCourt/DummyDynamatic/timingdocrewrite2.md

    - Create a TimingModel instance

-   - Extract latency, delay, and port timing data, with appropriate calls to an overloaded fromJSON function (example for BitwidthDepMetric [here](https://github.com/EPFL-LAP/dynamatic/blob/main/lib/Support/TimingModels.cpp#L373) ).
-PortModels are handled seperately, but in identical fashion (see it's dedicated [overload](https://github.com/KillianMcCourt/dynamatic/blob/pr1-clean/lib/Support/TimingModels.cpp#L426)  ).
+   - Extract latency, delay, and port timing data, with appropriate calls to a fromJSON function .
    - Handle bitwidth-dependent values appropriately

    - Insert the completed model into the TimingDatabase

 The JSON parsing handles the nested structure automatically, converting string keys to bitwidths and organizing delay values by signal type.